InsightsInsight - Education - POSTED: January 29 2024

 Brachers can provide the following assistance:

-- Knowledge and advice regarding the conversion process including the governance structure of the academy and aiding in negotiations with the local authority and Department of Education.
+- Knowledge and advice regarding the conversion process including the governance structure of the academy and aiding in negotiations with the local authority and Department for Education.

 - Advice on contracts and legal documents which form part of the academy conversion process.
-This includes the memorandum of association, the articles of association, the commercial transfer agreements with the local authority the master and supplementary funding agreements with the Department of Education and the property documents.
+This includes the memorandum of association, the articles of association, the commercial transfer agreements with the local authority, the master and supplementary funding agreements with the Department for Education and the property documents.

-- Preparing the report on title to the Department of Education with the disposition of the land and buildings.
+- Preparing the report on title to the Department for Education with the disposition of the land and buildings.

-- Provide advice on all employment queries and concerns throughout the conversion process.
+- Providing advice on all employment queries and concerns throughout the conversion process, including compliance with TUPE.

 Brachers understands the importance of supporting and encouraging the progression of education.
-Brachers sponsored the Kent Teacher of the Year Awards 2015 and has continued to promote the development of Hadlow College.
-As schools face this conversion process Brachers understands that every academy will have unique needs and ambitions and we, therefore, strive to provide a service that recognises every academy’s aims and aspirations.
+As schools face this conversion process, Brachers appreciates that every academy will have unique needs and ambitions and we, therefore, strive to provide a service that recognises every academy’s aims and aspirations.

 This content is correct at time of publication